WindRiverLinux22/wrlinux/scripts/gen-image/doc/target_intel-x86-64.README.md

 - Intel Snow Ridge: Intel Atom(R) P5362 processor
 - qemux86-64

+NOTE: The image's default serial console is ttyS0, you can use update-grub-console.sh to set the correct serial console according to your boards, run "update-grub-console.sh --help" to see more info.

 ## How to install/boot binary image

 ### On Host PC